almereyda/awesome-starred/README.md

 ## terraform

+- [oboukili/terraform-provider-argocd](https://github.com/oboukili/terraform-provider-argocd) - Terraform provider for ArgoCD
+- [diggerhq/digger](https://github.com/diggerhq/digger) - Digger is an open source Terraform Cloud alternative.
+Digger allows you to run Terraform plan / apply in your CI.
+No need for separate CI tool, comes with all batteries included 🔋⚡
 - [GoogleCloudPlatform/terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 - [wbstack/deploy](https://github.com/wbstack/deploy) - Cloud and Kubernetes configuration for deployment for wbstack.com.
 You'll want to look at the wikibase.cloud deploy repository soon!
 - [rjsgn/outline-terraform-ansible](https://github.com/rjsgn/outline-terraform-ansible) - Automated deployment of Outline, a modern knowledge base, using Terraform and Ansible.